Madeline: Lost in Paris

 Madeline: Lost in Paris is a 1999 American direct-to-video animated musical adventure comedy-drama film produced by DIC Entertainment, L.P.
-It was released on Tuesday, August 3, 1999 to VHS and August 24 to DVD by Buena Vista Home Video under the Walt Disney Home Video imprint.
+It was released on August 3, 1999, to VHS by Buena Vista Home Video under the Walt Disney Home Video imprint.
 In 2009, the film was released on iTunes for the film's 10th anniversary.

 Plot

-Madeline, an orphaned girl who attends a Parisian boarding school, receives a letter in the mail from her from her long-lost Uncle Horst from Vienna, who is planning on a visit.
-He arrives at the school later that week, where he announces that he has been designated Madeline's new legal guardian (shows the court papers to Miss Clavel, her teacher).
-Horst plans on taking her to his hometown Vienna, to attend a fine finishing school, and plan on leaving the following day via the Orient Express.
+Madeline, an orphaned girl who attends a Parisian boarding school, receives a letter in the mail from her long-lost Uncle Horst from Vienna, who is planning on a visit.
+He arrives at the school later that week, where he announces that he has been designated Madeline's new legal guardian, while showing the court papers to Miss Clavel, her teacher.
+Horst plans on taking her to his hometown Vienna, to attend a fine finishing school, and prepares to leave the following day via the Orient Express.
 Madeline and her classmates react with shock, elation, and sadness.

 When Uncle Horst and his niece set off the next morning, he takes Madeline on the Paris Métro, rather than the Orient Express, to an unfamiliar part of the town ravaged with poverty and crime.
 Realizing she is being kidnapped, Madeline throws beads of her mother's treasured necklace to make a trail to where she is taken to.
-It is then revealed that Uncle Horst is not Madeline's uncle, but a Frenchman named Henri, who works for Madame LaCroque, the owner of a lace shop/factory.
+It is revealed that Uncle Horst is not Madeline's uncle, but a Frenchman named Henri, who works for Madame LaCroque, the owner of a lace shop/factory.
 Henri takes Madeline to the lace shop's basement, full of orphan girls who are forced into making laces to sell.
 One of the girls, Fifi, befriends Madeline.
 It is then revealed that Madeline's court custody papers were forged by Madame LaCroque, and that the criminal duo plan to steal her family inheritance as she labors in the factory.

-Shortly after Madeline left, Miss Clavel, the girls, and Pepito tried to stop her and Horst so that Pepito could give her his Halloween parting gift: A shrunken head from Brazil.
+Meanwhile, Miss Clavel, the girls, and Pepito have attempted to follow Madeline and Horst so that Pepito could give her his Halloween parting gift: a shrunken head from Brazil.
 They arrive at the train station, only to learn that the two had taken the Métro, not the Orient Express.
 They also find Genevieve abandoned at the station.
 Fearing the worst, Miss Clavel enlists the police to help them rescue Madeline.